Sensors reveal a new way to protect the planet

 EDF is bringing together innovators from industry, universities and advocacy groups to transform raw data into action.
 We've come a long way.
 See eight developments that show progress »

-Our current projects with sensors
+Our projects with sensors

 Technology can detect methane leaks.
 So we challenged innovators to develop low-cost, real-time sensors that signal leaks at oil and natural gas sites.
 Now, we're putting this solution into practice.